ui-test/pse/README.md

 1. Use Angular 2+ any version.
 2. Push the code in github and share the link.
 3. If you publish in Heroku its plus.

+# Problems?
+Feel free to contact us if something is not clear.